Spoingus/TroublesomeTanks_CDP/README.md

 - Plug and Play to allow for the adding/removing of controllers
 - Map Loading From Json Files.
 A simple way of adding new maps to the game, but the creation of maps needs simplifying
-- Pickups that spawn thoughout the map.
+- Pickups that spawn throughout the map.
 These currently include:
     - Health
     - Bouncy Bullets
     - Mines